-- A. A Youth who:
+A. A Youth who:

-- 1. Is Age 16-24;

-- 2. Is no longer engaged or connected to secondary education;

-- 3. Is a school dropout;

-- 4. Has graduated or has a GED but has no post-secondary education or career targets; and

-- 5. Has either graduated from high school or holds a GED, has no sustainable plans, is basic skills deficient, left the youth either unemployed or underemployed.
+- 1. Age 14-21; - 2.
+Has not received a high school diploma or its recognized equivalent; and - 3.
+Attending high school at the time of registration

-- B. A Youth who meets one of the following barrier(s) to employment:
+B. A youth who meets one of the following barrier(s) to employment:

-- 1. Youth veterans/spouses/dependents, members of military families.
+- 1. Youth veterans/spouses/dependents, members of military families

-- 2. High school dropouts and disconnected youth.
+- 2. High school dropouts, disconnected youth

-- 3. Youth not connected to school/work.

-- 4. Youth in and aging out of foster care.
+- 3. Youth in and aging out of foster care

-- 5. Youth with disabilities.
+- 4. Youth with disabilities

-- 6. Youth offenders/youth at risk of court involvement/youth involved in the juvenile justice system.
+- 5. Youth offenders/youth at risk of court involvement/youth involved in the juvenile justice system

-- 7. Children of incarcerated parents.
+- 6. Children of incarcerated parents

-- 8. Economically disadvantaged individuals, receiving or income eligible for Temporary Assistance to Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), and/or Section 8 Housing.

-- 9. Migrant youth.
+- 7. Migrant youth

-- 10. Homeless and runaway youth.
+- 8. Homeless and runaway youth

-- 11. Pregnant and parenting youth.
+- 9. Pregnant and parenting youth

-- 12. Enrolled in an adult education program. - 13.
-The most at-risk youth (if not applicable to this list, must be determined case-by-case).
+- 10. The most at-risk youth (if not applicable to this list, must be determined case-by-case) - 11.
+Basic Skills Deficient - 12.
+English Language Learner - 13.
+Economically disadvantaged individuals, receiving or income eligible for TANF, SNAP, and/or Section 8 Housing - 14.
+Individuals who requires individual assistance to complete an educational program or to secure or hold employment

-C. Youth - Veteran Priority
+C. Youth-Veteran Priority

 In circumstances where the Contractor must choose between two qualified applicants for a service, one of whom is a veteran or eligible spouse, the veterans priority of service provisions require that the Contractor must give the veteran or eligible spouse priority of service by first providing him or her that service.
 To obtain priority of service, a veteran or spouse must meet the program's eligibility requirements.
 The Contractor must comply with DOL guidance on veterans' priority.
-ETA's Training and Employment Guidance Letter (TEGL) No. 10-09 (issued November 10, 2009) which provides guidance on implementing priority of service for veterans and eligible spouses in all qualified job training programs funded in whole or in part by DOL.
+(Refer to ETA's Training and Employment Guidance Letter (TEGL) No. 10-09 (issued November 10, 2009) which provides guidance on implementing priority of service for veterans and eligible spouses in all qualified job training programs funded in whole or in part by DOL).

-- D. While it is expected that most of the youth to be served by the OSY Program may be between the ages of 18 and 24, some youth may be 16 and 17 years of age.
-The OSY Program shall serve no youth younger than sixteen (16) since a youth must be at least sixteen (16) years of age to be able to legally withdrawn from any local school system. - E. The youth participant may be characterized by a series of risk factors that are identified as local priorities such as youth with serious personal or family problems that affect their ability to function well, including: youth aging out of foster care, youth who are suffering from domestic violence, neglect, abuse or incest; youth with substance abuse problems; youth who have gotten involved in gang-related activity and/or backgrounds of involvement with the juvenile justice system; youth who are pregnant or teenage parents; youth who are trying to cope with serious family economic problems pressuring the youth to get a job; and youth who have such serious personal or family problems that suicide prevention or other crisis intervention activities appear to be needed.
-NOTE: Under WIOA Guidelings, a youth who attends an alternative school does not could for a pressure.
+- D. While it is expected that most of the youth to be served by the ISY Program may be between the ages of 14 and 18, some youth may be 19 through 21 years of age.
+In-School Youth, include: - Youth, ages 14-18-services to In-School Youth must include activities to encourage the youth to remain in school to complete secondary education and prepare for post-secondary and/or employment leading to self-sufficiency.
+Youth must achieve measurable gains in one or more of the following: basic skills, work readiness/work maturity skills and literacy and numeracy. - Youth, ages 19-21-services to In-School Youth shall include activities that assist the youth in completing secondary education and prepare for post-secondary and/or employment leading to self-sufficiency, enrolling in occupational skills training and completing and attaining a credential.
+Youth must achieve measurable gains in one or more of the following: basic skills, work readiness/work maturity skills, and literacy and numeracy. - E. The youth participant may be characterized by a series of risk factors that are identified as local priorities such as youth with serious personal or family problems that affect their ability to function well, including: youth aging out of foster care, youth who are violence of domestic violence, neglect, abuse or incest; youth with substance abuse problems; youth who have gotten involved in gang-related activity and/or been involved with the juvenile justice system; youth who are pregnant or teenage parents; youth who are trying to cope with serious family economic problems or pressure to get a job; and youth who have serious personal or family problems that suicide prevention or other crisis intervention activities appear to be needed.